 - Work Hours: The student must complete a minimum of 150 work hours within a single semester to be eligible to earn three (3) credits.
 The student must track the number of hours worked each week in the Activity Journal, to be signed weekly by their internship supervisor.

-- Student Internship Agreement: The student must meet with a representative from the Internship Program or attend a group meeting prior to the start of the Internship to review requirements and sign the Student Internship Agreement.
+- Student Internship Agreement: The student must meet with a representative from the Internship Program or attend a group meeting prior to the start of the Internship.
+The student must sign the Student Internship Agreement as part of the application process and abide by all conditions outlined therein during their internship experience.

 - Learning Objectives Agreement: At the beginning of the internship, the student will meet with the site supervisor to establish three to five learning objectives.
 The student will record the objectives on the Learning Objectives Agreement and both the intern and the site supervisor will sign the Agreement.
 The Learning Objectives Agreement is due no later than the third week of the internship.